On the Security Assessment of the Cloud

 Translating the Cloud model to an information flow model

 In order to ascertain threat propagation, the interconnection among the services/layers has to be detailed.
 Thus, we translate the Cloud model into an information flow model to enable tracking of a threat’s progression in the system.
 An example of this translation for the login system is shown in Figure 2.
 The figure has three places (Log_Reqs, Usr_Accns, and On_Usrs) and two transitions (Auth_F, Auth_S).
-The preconditions of these transitions are shown on the arcs such that: (i) the set U represents the username and password provided by a user, (ii) the set 𝐶 are the credentials known to the server, and iii) the set represents the users that are already online.
+The preconditions of these transitions are shown on the arcs such that: (i) the set U represents the username and password provided by a user, (ii) the set 𝐶 are the credentials known to the server, and iii) the set O represents the users that are already online.
 For instance, the transition Auth_S takes input from all three sets, and if the user is not online and the credentials match with the stored credentials, the user is authenticated.
 A violation in any of these requirements will fire Auth_F instead, and the user would have to reenter valid credentials.

 Similarly, we define the remaining services in the Cloud and the threat’s behavior in a technology-agnostic manner.
 The result is the complete translation of the Cloud model to an information flow model highlighting the service’s interconnections.